zimagedk/rdiff-backup-image/README.md

-# rdiff-backup-image
+# Ubuntu / openssh-server / rdiff-backup

-Docker image for rdiff-backup via ssh
+This image is created for serving as the server end of a rdiff-backup setup.

+## Building

+The build script requires docker or podman

+## Using

+TBD